saadmk11/changelog-ci/README.md

 any `regex` Changelog PR will use default [`SemVer`](https://regex101.com/r/Ly7O1x/3/) pattern. e.g. **`1.0.1`** , **`v1.0.2`**.

-* Here the changelog will be generated using commit messages because of `changelog_type: 'commit_message'`.

 **[Click here to see the example output using this config](#example-changelog-output-using-config-file)**